UTexas

 The Academic Performance Committee

 The College of Pharmacy Academic Performance Committee monitors the academic progress of students in the professional program.
-The committee makes recommendations to the dean regarding students’ academic progress and academic probation and dismissal.
+The committee makes recommendations to the dean regarding students’ academic progress and academic warning and dismissal.
 The committee also makes recommendations to assist students who may be in academic difficulty.
 Any student in academic difficulty may be asked to appear before the committee for guidance.
-The committee hears all student appeals regarding academic progress and academic probation and dismissal.
+The committee hears all student appeals regarding academic progress and academic warning and dismissal.
 The committee aids the Admissions Committee in the evaluation of students who wish to return to the college after having been dismissed.

 Course Load and Sequence of Work